Q-Technologies/puppet-psgi/README.md

 ```
 See below for a description of the parameters.
 ### Creating a PSGI systemd Service
-Simply use the `phpfpm::pool` resource, like this:
+Simply use the `psgi::service` resource, like this:
 ```puppet
 psgi::service { 'www.example.com':
   binary => '/usr/bin/plackup',